jerry-sky/personal-notebook/main/blender-notes.md

 ~~The solution is to *enable switching between keyboard layouts using `Alt + Shift` combination provided you're using IBus as the keyboard layout switching solution.
 Only with one keyboard layout selected **in the system settings (not in IBus settings)**it will not switch keyboard layouts but it will unlock the expected functionality in Blender.*~~

 The issue got resolved on its own. ***I have no idea why***, which is the worst kind of *“resolved”*.

+---

+## Fixing normals

+Very useful: fixing normals by using `Set from faces` option.
+This may be very helpful when the normals are completely messed up.

+---